 The payment of dividends is not guaranteed or assured and may be discontinued at the sole discretion of the board of directors and may not be paid in the anticipated amounts and frequency set forth in this joint proxy statement/prospectus.
+A portion of the dividends to be paid is expected to be a return of capital.
 The board of directors will continually review its dividend policy and make adjustments that it believes appropriate.
 Please see "Dividend Policy" for more information.